Frequently Asked Questions

 If you’re thinking about buying a green vehicle you should first consider:

-Once you’ve decided to buy a green vehicle, you will need to decide on an electric, hybrid or fuel efficient petrol or diesel vehicle.
+Once you’ve decided to buy a green vehicle, you will need to decide whether an electric or hybrid, or other fuel efficient vehicle, will best suit your needs.
 Below are some considerations for each.

 |